Why is my bathtub slow draining

 Try a chemical cleaner

-As a last resort, use a chemical drain cleaner formulated to dissolve hair and organic matter.
-Follow the product instructions carefully.
+As a last resort, you can use a chemical drain cleaner to dissolve the clog.
+Follow the product instructions carefully and avoid using these harsh chemicals too frequently.

 Frequently Asked Questions